-In addition, ERISA Section 408(b)(17) and Section 4975(d)(20) of the Internal Revenue Code provide statutory exemptive relief for certain arm's-length transactions with a person that is a party in interest solely by reason of providing services to Plans or being an affiliate of such a service provider.
-Under these provisions, the purchase and sale of the debt securities will not constitute a prohibited transaction under ERISA or Section 4975 of the Internal Revenue Code, provided that neither the issuer of the debt securities nor any of its affiliates have or exercise any discretionary authority or control or render any investment advice with respect to the assets of any Plan involved in the transaction, and provided further that the Plan pays no more and receives no less than "adequate consideration" in connection with the transaction (the "service provider exemption").
-Any Plan fiduciary considering reliance on the service provider exemption is encouraged to consult with counsel regarding its availability.
-There can be no assurance that all of the conditions of any such exemptions will be satisfied.
+In addition, ERISA Section 408(b)(17) and Section 4975(d)(20) of the Internal Revenue Code provide statutory exemptive relief for certain arm's-length transactions with a person that is a party in interest solely by reason of providing services to plans or being an affiliate of such a service provider.
+Under this exemption, the purchase and sale of the debt securities or warrants will not constitute a prohibited transaction under ERISA or Section 4975 of the Internal Revenue Code, provided that neither the issuer of the debt securities or warrants nor any of its affiliates have or exercise any discretionary authority or control or render any investment advice with respect to the assets of any plan involved in the transaction, and provided further that the plan pays no more and receives no less than "adequate consideration" in connection with the transaction (the "service provider exemption").
+Any plan fiduciary considering reliance on the service provider exemption or any other exemption is encouraged to consult with counsel regarding its availability.
+There can be no assurance that all of the conditions of any such exemptions will be satisfied with respect to transactions involving the debt securities or warrants.